Sayali Satghare: International career

-In October 2024, she earned maiden call-up for national team for the ODI series against New Zealand but didn't get a match.
-In January 2025, she nemed in ODI squad against Ireland.
-She made made her One Day International (ODI) debut in the first match of the following series against Ireland on 10 January 2025.
+In October 2024, she earned a maiden call-up for national team for the ODI series against New Zealand but didn't get a match.
+In January 2025, she was named in India's ODI squad against Ireland.
+She made her One Day International (ODI) debut in the first match of the following series against Ireland on 10 January 2025.
 She took her first international wicket dismissing Irish cricketer Arlene Kelly.